Pedro Rosales-Diaz

 - B.A., Medicine, Health, and Society and Latino and Latina Studies, Vanderbilt University, 2025

-Pedro is a PhD student in Latin American Cultural and Literary Studies with focuses in Women, Gender, and Sexuality Studies, Latine Studies, and Memory Studies.
-He holds a bachelor’s degree in medicine, Health, and Society and Latino and Latina Studies from Vanderbilt University.
+Pedro is a first-year PhD student in Latin American Cultural and Literary Studies with focuses in Women, Gender, and Sexuality Studies, Latine Studies, and Memory Studies.
+He holds a Bachelor’s degree in Medicine, Health, & Society and Latino & Latina Studies from Vanderbilt University.